open-power/snap/actions/hls_memcopy/README.md

   * HOST memory (for example a file)
   * DDR FPGA attached on board memory
   * Block RAM memory (memory inside the FPGA itself)
-* Example routine details the copy mecanism.
+* Example routine details the copy mechanism.

 Detailed information can be found in the [actions/hls_memcopy/doc](./doc) directory